cavallifly/Akilli_et_al_2025/README.md

 This repository contains the scripts to perform the data analysis in Akilli at al., 2025.
-Links to the raw and processed data files will be provided once they will be publicly available via Gene expression Omnibus (GEO).
+Links to the raw and processed data files for RNA-seq, CUT/&RUN, and Hi-C assays will be provided once they will be publicly available via Gene expression Omnibus ([GEO](https://www.ncbi.nlm.nih.gov/geo/)).

 Note:
 For the Hi-C data analysis and for the computation of the Hi-C scores, we refer to the scripts in [Denaud_et_al_GenomeBiol_2025](https://github.com/cavallifly/Denaud_et_al_GenomeBiol_2025/tree/main/HiC_analysis).